wagenadl/physfit/README.md

     physfit.fit(lambda x, A, B: A*x + B, xx, yy, p0=[1, 0])

-(although in this particular example, you could have just used “linear”).
+(although in this example, you could have just used “linear”).

 ### Specifying uncertainties on _x_ and _y_